About This Chapter

 7. Gastrulation in Frogs: Definition & Concept

 Many animals develop very similarly.
 If you were to look at how many seemingly unrelated organisms develop, you would find that the first basic steps of life are very close and almost exactly the same.
-We will look at gastrulation here.
+Here, we will look at the process of gastrulation and how it occurs in frogs.

 8. Primates: Definition, Evolution & Characteristics